thirumurthis/Learnings/REST/Notes.md

  $ curl someweb.com -i
  ## -i will list the details of the response and the content from server as well
  ```

+ ##### Postman - can also be used to achive what `curl` command displayed.
+  - check the github.com, where the api is designed to view pulbic info, URL: "https://api.github.com/users/thirumurthis"